Year 2000

 David Pantin

-Martin Scott, Graham Barker, of the CF Trust, and myself visited the Department of Health to meet Jane Verity who has recently taken over the responsibility for cystic fibrosis.
-We had a pleasant couple of hours and a coffee but did not seem to achieve anything more – except we now know what Jane Verity to looks like when we ring.
-She fully admitted that the government have failed to keep its promise to abolish of prescription charge for people with cystic fibrosis and it was unlikely to abolish them in the near future.
-Payment for prescriptions was a “running sore “ with the CF population.
+10.2.000.
+Visit the Department of Health to meet Jane Verity.
+Martin Scott, our scientific director, Graham Barker, of the CF Trust, and myself visited the Department of Health to meet Jane Verity who has recently taken over the responsibility for cystic fibrosis.
+We had a pleasant couple of hours and a coffee but did not seem to achieve anything more – except we now know what Jane Verity looks like when we ring her!
+She fully admitted that the government has failed to keep its promise to abolish of prescription charges for people with cystic fibrosis and it was unlikely to abolish them in the near future.
+Payment for prescriptions was a “running sore “ with the CF population for as long as I can remember.
 We agreed to keep her closely informed of CF developments.
-Lack of detailed knowledge of what is actually happening on the “shop floor” it’s really worrying.
-We are particularly keen that she sees our Guidelines to ensure there in a suitable form to be “kite marked” by the DOH and NICE.
+Lack of detailed knowledge of what is actually happening on the “shop floor” is really worrying.
+We are particularly keen that she sees our Guidelines to ensure they are in a suitable form to be “kite marked” by the DOH and NICE.
+I do not recall any subsequent further contacts with Jane Verity!!

-Prof Chris Taylor (R) and the Drs Hargreaves in 2008
+Prof Chris Taylor (R) and the Hardcastles in 2008.

-Chris Taylor is the leading paediatric gastroenterologist in the UK involved with CF. With the Hargreaves, his scientific colleagues in Sheffield, Chris has undertaken clinical and fundamental scientific research relating to gut function and other aspects of CF since 1987.
-They were the first group to show abnormal secretion in the small bowel of children with CF.
+Prof. Chris Taylor is the leading paediatric gastroenterologist in the UK involved with CF. With the Hardcastles, his scientific colleagues in Sheffield, Chris has undertaken both clinical and fundamental scientific research relating to gut function and other aspects of CF since 1987.
+Chris and the Hardcastles were the first group to show abnormal secretion in the small bowel of children with CF.

-Mostly excellent weather and we had the opportunity to do some interesting walks.
-This was our first visit to the HPB in Braithwaite which was good and well up to Holiday Property Bond (HPB) excellent standards.
+Mostly excellent weather so we had the opportunity to do some interesting walks.
+This was our first visit to the HPB at Braithwaite which was good and well up to the usual Holiday Property Bond (HPB) excellent standards.

 Peninsula CF Network

-Feb 29th.
-Meeting organised by PathoGenesis reporting the results of the trial of their new inhaled tobramycin preparation – TOBI
+29.2.2000.
+A meeting was organised for us at St James’s by PathoGenesis reporting the results of the trial of their new inhaled tobramycin preparation – TOBI

 Bruce Montgomery receiving award from Preston Campbell 111 of the CF Foundation